Madhusmita111/Madhusmita111/README.md

 ## Hello, I'm Madhusmita

-_I build systems that think, learn, defend, and scale._
+- I build systems that think, learn, defend, and scale._
 ---

 ## About Me
-I’m a 3rd-year CSE student working across
+-- I’m a 3rd-year CSE student working across
 **AI · ML · Cybersecurity · Cloud · Data Science**
 to create systems that are fast, aware, and reliable.
 I like clean logic, meaningful systems, and ideas that grow into tools.